MathBits.com

 num[ j+1 ] = temp;

-flag = true; //indicates that a swap occurred
+flag = true; //shows a swap occurred

 }